 Should you roll your old 401k to your new employer or to an IRA?
 What should you do with your 401k when you retire?
 Should you be doing anything different in your 401k?

 Planning for retirement often comes with a lot of questions.
 Here to help make sense of it all is Alexander Joyce, President & CEO, ReJoyce Financial.
 Alexander says:

-Another very large advantage and an incentive to save is the matching contribution by your employer.
+Another very large advantage and an incentive to save is the matching contribution from your employer.
 Many employers match 100% up to the first 4.
-It is not unheard of for an employer to match much more then that.
+It is not unheard of for an employer to match much more than that.
 It is important to understand your retirement plan benefits.
 It is very common for individuals at any age to take the HR package and stick it in a drawer.
 I recommend paying attention and reading this information.
 It is your money we are talking about and the better you understand the more likely you are to add an additional 0 or 2 to your retirement savings….

-On the other hand individuals still struggle when forced with the decision of what to do with the 401k or other retirement plans when they retire.
+On the other hand, individuals still struggle when forced with the decision of what to do with the 401k or other retirement plans when they retire.
 We believe when you retire or are planning to, this is when you need advice or an Advisor the most.
-It is imperative to seek professional fiduciary advice as to the direction, importance and purpose planning for a sustainable long lasting retirement.
-Seek a no cost consultation at 317.903.9157 or visit Rejoycefinancial.com our door is always open, we are here to help.
+It is imperative to seek professional fiduciary advice as to the direction, importance, and purpose planning for a sustainable long-lasting retirement.
+Seek a no-cost consultation at 317.903.9157 or visit Rejoycefinancial.com our door is always open, we are here to help.